November 30, 2022

 International sales tax on SaaS

-SaaS businesses in the United States that only sell their services domestically are somewhat in luck.
+If you own a SaaS business in the United States that only sells its products domestically, you’re somewhat in luck.
 That’s because the unique U.S. tax code makes it possible for many states not to charge taxes on prewritten computer software.

 But if you sell your services around the world, it’s important that you take an international approach to tax management.